The GoodRich

 The StoryBuilt in 1919.
 Still standing strong.The Goodrich Brothers Grain Elevator rose from Farmland’s railroad line at the height of Indiana’s agricultural boom.
 More than a building, it was a symbol of small-town progress — where local farmers brought their harvest to be milled, stored, and shipped by train to markets across the Midwest.The Goodrich LegacyThe Goodrich family’s roots ran deep in Randolph County.
 The brothers were part of a larger network of Goodrich enterprises — from grain and milling to utilities and civic leadership.
 Their relative, James P. Goodrich, even served as Governor of Indiana from 1917 to 1921, championing industry and infrastructure that connected rural communities like Farmland to the rest of the state.By the early 1900s, Goodrich Brothers Company operated dozens of elevators across Indiana.
 Their mills brought stability and opportunity to small farming towns, linking local livelihoods to a growing regional economy.A Living LandmarkOver a century later, the Goodrich elevator remains one of the last standing witnesses of that era.
 The trains still roll past daily — the same tracks that once carried grain now echoing with new purpose.Today, The Goodrich is being reborn: part guest loft, part retail hub, and part creative community.
 The original timbers, brickwork, and faint “Cole & Occident” lettering on the façade serve as reminders of where it began — and inspiration for what comes next.A New ChapterThis isn’t a restoration for nostalgia’s sake.
 It’s a continuation of the story — where history becomes hospitality, where industry becomes creativity, and where the heartbeat of Farmland carries forward in every passing train.

-The Loft - Stay Inside History
+The Loft - GATHER IN HISTORY

 Retail Spaces -Shops in the Making